AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

       temperature parameter ``<species_name>.theta`` as an input, where theta is kb*T/(m*c^2), kb is the Boltzmann constant, c is the speed of light, and m is the mass of the species.
       It also includes the optional parameter ``<species_name>.beta`` where beta is equal to v/c.
-      The plasma will be initialized to move at drift velocity beta*c in the positive ``<species_name>.direction = 'x', 'y', 'z'`` direction.
+      The plasma will be initialized to move at drift velocity beta*c in the ``<species_name>.drift_vel_dir = (+/-) 'x', 'y', 'z'`` direction.
+Please leave no whitespace between the sign and the character on input.
+A direction without a sign will be treated as positive.
 The MB distribution is initialized in the drifting frame by sampling three Gaussian distributions in each dimension using, the Box Mueller method, and then the distribution is transformed to the simulation frame using the flipping method.
 The flipping method can be found in Zenitani 2015 section III.
 B. (Phys.
 Plasmas 22, 042116).

       Note that though the particles may move at relativistic speeds in the simulation frame, they are not relativistic in the drift frame.
 This is as opposed to the Maxwell Juttner